nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Scenario**

-Unsure on how to use a command?
+Unsure of how to use a command?
 Encountered an unknown error?

 Get help from within the app by using the help command!